-For Hardware devices with security boxes (HWSB) not all manufacturing sites which produce several components of the TOE need to be checked (its electronic components, e.g. ICs, transistors, resistors, memory chips, etc., are maybe produced in huge amount of different sites).
+For Hardware devices with security boxes (HDwSB) not all manufacturing sites which produce several components of the TOE need to be checked (its electronic components, e.g. ICs, transistors, resistors, memory chips, etc., may be produced in many different sites).
 But the security relevant sites shall be visited.
 That will be a) the TOE development, b) the final assembly where the integrity and authenticity (if applicable) of all incoming, security relevant parts of the TOE is verified, c) the initial key loading and d) other sites if explicitly required by the PPs.